jennettageorge/EntityResolution/README.md

 ## Assignment

-One of the problems that we face at Govini is mapping entities between disparate data sets.
 We collect data from a variety of different sources, and knowing that a certain entity is the same from one data set to another is essential.

 For example, there may be a company named "FOO" in one data set, and a company named "foo 123" in another.
 We need to be able to determine with a high enough confidence that those are the same entity.
 However, a majority of the time, the data does not share a unique key.